Hello!

-I specialize in U.S. American theatre and ethnic performance, with interests in immigration and transnational studies, critical race theory, and comedy studies.
-My current book project brings these interests together to explore the ways in which American immigrant entertainers have used the genre of racial impersonation to articulate new meanings of hyphenated identity.
+As an interdisciplinary scholar, I specialize in American theatre and ethnic performance, with interests in migration and transnational studies, critical race theory, and comedy studies.

 My CV is available here.